Updated on August 29, 2019

 |Climate Change||Request suppliers dealing in component categories that create high environmental impact and/or suppliers involved in large business transactions to monitor greenhouse gas emissions, establish their own targets and implement reduction measures|

 |Resources||Request suppliers dealing in component categories that create high environmental impact and/or suppliers involved in large business transactions to monitor water consumption, establish their own targets and implement reduction measures|

 |Biodiversity||Encourage manufacturing outsourcing contractors the environmental contribution activities (including conservation activities at Sony's sites) respecting the needs of local communities|

-Having set internal standards for green purchasing, Sony makes a conscious effort to choose nonproduction materials when procuring printing paper, stationery and OA equipment, among others.
-Sony employs the same parameters when purchasing finished products, and is mindful when deciding purchasing volume to consider volumes used and inventory levels.
-In Japan, Sony chooses from among recommended products, giving consideration to environmental impact at all stages of a product's life, from resource extraction through to production, distribution, use and disposal.
-Information on recommended products is included in Sony's purchasing system of nonproduction goods, making it possible for individuals in charge of purchasing decisions to give priority to environmentally conscious products.
+Having set internal standards for green purchasing, Sony chooses environmentally conscious products when procuring nonproduction materials such as printing paper, stationery and office equipment in Japan.
+At the same time, in principle, Sony carefully examines needs, amounts to be used and stock levels to purchase appropriate quantities.
+In addition, when choosing products to be purchased, Sony prioritizes select recommended products in consideration of environmental impact at all stages of a product's life, from resource extraction through to production, distribution, use and disposal.
+Information on recommended products is included in Sony's purchasing system of nonproduction materials, making it possible for individuals in charge of purchasing decisions to give priority to environmentally conscious products.